-There are several famous –but strangely named — neighborhoods and squares in Athens and even Athenians don’t know how they first got their monikers.
+There are several famous neighborhoods and squares in Athens with strange names, whose origins even Athenians are unaware of.

 Plateia Amerikis, or America Square, is an iconic square in Athens.
 The busy square was named in 1927, as the municipal council wanted to show its appreciation for the philhellenism shown by the United States.